LG will shut down smartphone business in July to focus on smart home, robotics

 LG's decision to wind down its phone business reflects the struggles faced by many companies in the market.
 Apple and Samsung have long been the only companies that make significant amounts of money from smartphones, and even they have struggled at times.
 Consumers are holding onto their phones longer than before, and they're increasingly seeking out less expensive models, like Samsung's Galaxy A lineup instead of its Galaxy S flagship devices.

-Other legacy phone brands like BlackBerry and Nokia have faced their own struggles, with neither company existing in its original form.
+Other legacy phone brands such as BlackBerry and Nokia have faced their own struggles, and neither company now exists in its original form.
 HMD sells phones under Nokia branding, while TCL sold BlackBerry-branded phones before ending that partnership last year.
-Nokia and BlackBerry, the leaders in the flip phone world, failed to transition quickly to touch-screen smartphones, which doomed their chances in the mobile market.
+Nokia and BlackBerry, the leaders in the QWERTY phone world, failed to transition quickly to touchscreen smartphones, which doomed their chances in the mobile market.
 LG, too, struggled in the move to smartphones.
-While consumers have generally liked its devices, it didn't have near the marketing might of Samsung or the cult following of Apple.
+While consumers and reviewers have generally liked its devices, LG didn't have near the marketing might of Samsung or the cult following of Apple.

-In 2007, the year the first iPhone went on sale, LG was the fifth biggest phone vendor after Nokia, Motorola, Samsung and Sony Ericsson -- all companies, except Samsung, that today are small players in the smartphone market.
-In the fourth quarter of 2020, LG didn't even rank in the top five when it came to the world's biggest smartphone vendors.
-Even Huawei, which is facing US sanctions and can't get the components it needs to build its phones, cracked the top rankings in fifth place.
-Apple, Samsung, Xiaomi and Oppo filled the top four spots.
+In 2007, the year the first iPhone went on sale, LG was the fifth biggest phone vendor after Nokia, Motorola, Samsung and Sony Ericsson -- all companies, except Samsung, that are minor players in today's smartphone market.
+In the fourth quarter of 2020, LG didn't rank in the top five when it came to the world's biggest smartphone vendors.
+Even Huawei, which is facing US sanctions and can't get the components it needs to build its phones, managed fifth place.
+Apple, Samsung and China's Xiaomi and Oppo filled the top four spots.

 But with the death of LG's mobile business comes the end of the would-be rollable phone.